Information for Veterinary Practitioners

 Incentives are not paid to the owner or veterinarian if the case is not eligible.
 This includes unsatisfactory samples and incomplete documentation.

-Animal Health Australia's Surveillance of TSEs web page has training information as well as the National Field Guidelines which describe the operational aspects of NTSESP.
+Animal Health Australia's Surveillance of TSEs web page has training information, and the National Guidlines for Field Operations describe the operational aspects of NTSESP.

 A useful summary of brain removal and sampling techniques for veterinarians is available for download (© Western Australian Agriculture Authority (Department of Primary Industries and Regional Development):